-We hope you enjoyed this article, and it was helpful to you in your dog exercise adventure!
+We also hope you enjoyed this article, and if it was helpful to you in your dog exercise adventure!
 Let us know how these tips went for you – or if you have any questions.

 We love to help, and we especially love to hear success stories!